why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 !!! warning
     Because you are installing the Leap bootloader on a non-btrfs partition, the bootloader will be outside of the scope of the snapshotting system.
 This means that you won't be able to rollback from a misconfigured bootloader settings, and that in general rolling back won't suffice to fix issues with your bootloader configuration.
 See [Introduction to snapper](snapper.md) for details.
 Consider also [the official documentation](https://doc.opensuse.org/documentation/leap/reference/html/book.opensuse.reference/cha-snapper.html#sec-snapper-snapshot-boot) on snapper rollbacks.

-Optionnally, you could create a new partition for your user data under `/home`.
+Optionally, you could create a new partition for your user data under `/home`.
 This partition would then be easily accessible to other operating systems installed on your machine.
 If you do so, make sure there is no `/home` subvolume created inside the partition assigned to `/`.

 ??? info
     After the installation you will want to switch between Leap and Windows.
 Use [these instructions](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/boot-to-uefi-mode-or-legacy-bios-mode) to learn how to reboot to your UEFI.
 From there you will be able to select Windows or Leap as boot destination.